WP-API/docs-v2/guide/authentication/index.md

 RFC5849) and requires installing the [OAuth plugin][oauth-plugin] on the site.

-Once you have WP API and the OAuth server plugins activated on your server, you'll need to create a "consumer".
+Once you have WP API and the OAuth server plugins activated on your server, you'll need to create a "client".
 This is an identifier for the application, and includes a "key" and "secret", both needed to link to your site.

+The OAuth server plugin now has a full admin UI, including application management and the ability to revoke tokens.
+To generate a new application, you should see an "Applications" item appear under the users menu: this is where you manage OAuth clients.

-To create the consumer, run the following on your server:
+You can also use WPCLI to generate credentials on your server.
+To create the client, run the following on your server:

 ```bash
 $ wp oauth1 add